CommonRoad/commonroad-autoware-interface/README.md

 | reactive-planner | development:e9a68dc3891ee6fd1d2500083c5204384ae94448 |
 | autoware.universe | master:latest |
 | autoware.core | master:latest |

+## Creating SSH key
+Go to the `User Settings` -> 'SSH keys'.
+First generate the ssh key in your local machine and then add it to your gitlab account.
+See the intruction [here](https://gitlab.lrz.de/help/user/ssh.md).

 ## Docker
 Here the docker setup is described: